rbogle/anaconda-channel/README.md

 * kakadu (licensed software for jpeg2000)
 * geotiff (with support for proj4 >=4.9.2 as required by gdal 2.2.0)

-To build kakadu you will need to create a tar.gz archive of the kakadu src distribution and edit the meta.yaml file in the kakadu folder to reflect its location and md5sum.
+To build kakadu you will need to create a tar.gz archive of your licensed kakadu src distribution.
+Then edit the meta.yaml file in the kakadu folder of this repo to reflect the kakadu distribution archive location and the md5sum of the archive.
-Try running:
+To do this, try running:

 ```
 tar -zcvf kakadu-version.tar.gz /path/to/mykakadu_dir
 md5sum kakadu-version.tar.gz
 ```

+To use this repository,
+* you will nedd to build the packages of each subdirectory
-To use this repository, you will need to create a local custom channel and specify it as the source for these packages.
+* you will need to create a local custom channel
+* then add this channel to specify it as the source for these packages.
+* and finally use `conda install <pkgname>` to install the packages.

 You can run the `create_channel.sh` script in this repo to build the packages and add the channel for you.